Payment Gateway Risks

 20. Blockchain and Cryptocurrency Integration

-The integration of blockchain also cryptocurrencies into payment gateways may offer enhanced security and decentralized transaction processing.
+The integration of blockchain also into payment gateways may offer enhanced security and decentralized transaction processing.

 Conclusion